 DO I NEED A WILL?

 A will helps to give voice to your wishes and instructions about what should happen to property after your death.
 A will allows you to name an executor(s) for your estate.
 This can help to give you peace of mind and alleviate some of the fear of death knowing that your loved ones would be taken care of the way that you would want them to be taken care of.
 It can also avoid fighting between loved ones as to who is in charge or who would receive which asset.
+Make sure you get an identity theft lawyer for your case.

 For parents, having the voice to name guardians for your children is another extremely important reason to create a will.